Haunted Hotels in Charleston, South Carolina

-Discover the most haunted hotels in Charleston with real ghost stories and paranormal activity
+Discover the most haunted hotels in Charleston you can actually stay in with real ghost stories and paranormal activity

 Barksdale House Inn | charleston, south-carolina